jpvantassel/parallel-course/mpi/0_introduction.md

 ```

 The result shows that our program launched successfully with the number of
 processors (`-np`) equal to 4.
-We have successfully written, compiled, and run
+And so we have successfully written, compiled,
-our first program using `MPI`.
+and run our first program using `MPI`.